BDX-town/Mangane/docs/architecture/AUTH_PERSISTENCE_INVENTORY.md

 Verified limitations:

 - logout is account removal, not necessarily complete application sign-out when other accounts remain;
-- no inspected path clears the global React Query cache;
+- logout now cancels and clears the global React Query cache, but account switching and stale-response fencing remain unverified;
 - no inspected path clears service-worker caches;
 - no inspected path closes native notifications containing bearer tokens;
 - no inspected path removes persisted account snapshots from IndexedDB;